-The minor injuries form is electronically completed on our electronic software 'Medical Tracker'.
-All injuries are followed up automatically with an email home.
-Any head bumps or marks on the face/head will be reported to the Headteacher (or Assistant Head in her absence) and a member of staff will then call home.
+The minor injuries form and "bump notes" are recorded via 'Medical Tracker' and should be completed by the person administering first aid.
+Parents will automatically receive an email detailing the incident.
+If a child has had a head bump or marked their face, then a phone call home or handing the child to the parent at the end of the day with an explanation is essential, as is a 'head bump' sticker.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the School Business Manager.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.

-A summary of the arrangements for first aid and accident reporting is included in the school prospectus.
+The school will communicate to parents/guardians a summary of the arrangements for first aid and accident reporting.

-10. Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)
+11. Incident/Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)

-In the event of an accident the following procedure must be followed:
+In the event of an incident/accident the following procedure must be followed:

-- render any equipment inoperative

-- summon assistance

-- if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider

-- if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
-Headteacher / Assistant Headteacher is responsible for arranging for a member of staff to transport the student/staff to hospital.
+- render any equipment inoperative - summon assistance - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
+The Headteacher is responsible for arranging for a member of staff to transport the student/staff to hospital.